Bobby Bare Jr.: Musical style and influences

-Many of Bare's songs incorporate a lot of humor and references to popular culture.
-His writing has been characterized as "inventive and melodic."
+Many of Bare's songs incorporate humor and references to popular culture.
+His writing has been characterized as "inventive and melodic".
 Shel Silverstein was a huge influence in his approach to songwriting.
 Bare describes it as writing poems and turning them into songs, which was very similar to what Silverstein did.

-Personal
+Personal life

-Bare has three children: daughter Isabella Bare, son Beckham Bare (from his first wife) and son Shelby Booker Bare (from his girlfriend).
+Bare's children comprise Isabella and Beckham from his first wife, and Shelby Booker Bare from his girlfriend.

-He has a degree in psychology from the University of Tennessee.